shuailab/personal/students.md

 	* First position: Assistant Professor, Department of Industrial Engineering, University of Houston
 - Yazhuo Liu (co-advised with Dr. Jose Zayas-Castro, graduated in 2015 at USF)
 	* Dissertation topic: "Patient Population, Clinical Association, and Systems Efficiency in Healthcare Delivery System"
+- Aven Samareh (2017-2019)
+	* Dissertation topic: "Contemporary Health Monitoring and Biomarker Discovery by Integration of Big Patient Data and Disease Knowledge"
+	* Data Scientist Intern at Instacart
+	* Outstanding Female Engineer Award, Society of Women Engineers (SWE)'s at University of Washington
+	* Graduate School's Fellowship for Excellence and Innovation Top Scholar Award at UW
+	* First position: Research Scientist at Convoy
 - Cao Xiao (co-advised with Dr. W. Art Chaovalitwongse, graduated in 2016 at UW)
 	* Dissertation topic: "Optimization and Machine Learning Methods for Medical and Healthcare Applications"
 	* Research Intern at IBM T.J.
 Watson Research Center